National Star College at Hereford

 The Entry Pathway has a strong emphasis on developing communication skills, problem solving and team working in daily life.
 The programme is designed to support and develop personal aspirations, with a focus on self-expression, sensory awareness, cause and effect, social interaction and self-confidence.

-Sensory environments are used to meet the needs of learners with profound and multiple disabilities, and, where appropriate, are integrated with specialist therapies tailored to individual learners.
+Sensory environments are used to meet the needs of students with profound and multiple disabilities, and, where appropriate, are integrated with specialist therapies tailored to individual students.
 Teaching is centred around what engages an individual, and utilises a range of evidence-based approaches.

 Health and therapies

 Our personalised Entry and Foundation pathways aim to maintain or improve functional performance and increase independence and autonomy.
 This includes supporting students in developing their health management skills to enable a healthy lifestyle and ownership of their health and wellbeing wherever possible.

 At National Star College at Hereford we can offer the following therapies embedded into a local day provision: